 6.26.
-In-House Night Float Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements. ^(Core)
+In-House Night Float

+Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
+(Core)

 6.26.a.
-Night float should be limited to four months per year, and must not exceed six months per year. ^(Detail)
+Residents should not have more than two consecutive weeks of night float, and no more than six weeks of night float per year.
+(Detail)

 6.27.
-Maximum In-House On-Call Frequency Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core)
+Maximum In-House On-Call Frequency

+Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
+(Core)